 Planning And Zoning Responsibilities

-The City of Richfield Planning Division is responsible for the administration of land use regulations and policies throughout the City.
-The Planning Division coordinates the preparation of the City's Comprehensive Plan (long-range land use and infrastructure plan), recommends zoning regulations to implement that Plan, and reviews individual applications for new development, redevelopment, land subdivision and variances.
+The Planning Division is responsible for the administration of land use regulations and policies throughout the City.
+The Planning Division coordinates the preparation of the City's Comprehensive Plan (long-range vision for land use and infrastructure), recommends zoning regulations to implement that Plan, and reviews individual applications for new development, redevelopment, land subdivision and variances.
 The Planning Division also provides information and assistance to residents, local businesses and developers.

 The City's Zoning Code is intended to protect and promote public health, safety, comfort, aesthetics, economic viability and general welfare in the City.
-The Code is the means by which the City's long-term vision (described by the Comprehensive Plan) is implemented.
+The Code is the means by which the City's long-term vision is implemented.

 While the City makes every attempt to keep this site up-to-date, it is recommended that you confirm regulations prior to beginning any project.
-The City also produces summary handouts related to number of zoning-related requests.
+Summary handouts provide helpful information for a number of zoning-related requests.

 Land Use Application Process/Timeline

 The Planning Division prepares reports and makes recommendations to the Planning Commission and City Council regarding land development in the City.
 The City Planner serves as the staff liaison to the Planning Commission.